matrix-org/dendrite/INSTALL.md

 ## Starting a monolith server

 It is possible to use 'naffka' as an in-process replacement to Kafka when using the monolith server.
-To do this, set `use_naffka: true` in `dendrite.yaml` and uncomment the necessary line related to naffka(last line in the *database* section) to use naffka.
+To do this, set `use_naffka: true` in `dendrite.yaml` and uncomment the necessary line related to naffka in the `database` section. be sure to update the database username and password if needed.

 The monolith server can be started as shown below.
 By default it listens for HTTP connections on port 8008, so point your client at